Student Opportunities

 Contact: Stella Miao, cjm739@nyu.edu | Matt Myers, mdm9816@stern.nyu.edu

 Are you a high school student in NYC curious about startups, science, or business?
 The EFL Young EFL Young Ambassadors Program Program at the NYU Stern School of Business is a free opportunity to join real-world startup conferences, shadow NYU MBA mentors, and learn directly from founders, investors, and scientists.
 Students selected will attend at least one full EFL meeting day and one virtual prep session.
 Participants will receive an official letter confirming attendance, which can be used for school excuse purposes.
 This program is completely free of charge and applications are reviewed on a rolling basis throughout the academic year.
-Apply here.
+Apply to EFL Young Ambassadors 2025-26.

 Queering New York FREE Video Series Focused on Sites Connected to LGBTQ History